webix-hub/docs/data/desktop/paging.md

 Paging can be implemented through an invisible pager, which gives you an ability to control the process by custom functions and create your own
 "Next/Previous Page", "Jump to Start/End" buttons, etc. instead of a standard pager.

-For these needs you should include **apiOnly** parameter with *true* value into the pager constructor, whether it is inited as a separate view or as a component's property.
+For these needs you should include **apiOnly** parameter with *true* value into the pager constructor, whether it is initialized as a separate view or as a component's property.

 {{snippet
 Datatable with Invisible Pager